Because the scriptures weren’t only written to men.

 Okay, lemme point out two things.
 First of all, God technically has no gender.
 God is spirit,

 Which brings me to the second thing.
 Christianity reaches out to the lost.
 Consequently we’ve got a lot of unhealthy people among us.
 Working on getting healthy, but still.
 They grew up in environments, including churches, where masculinity was worshiped, not God.
-Such people are gonna have serious hangups about a male God: They’re gonna imagine him as an angry male deity, not unlike their angry earthly fathers.
+Such people are gonna have serious hangups about a male God: They’re gonna imagine him as an angry male deity, much like their angry earthly fathers.

 While they’re getting over these hangups,

 Yeah, temporarily.
 Not permanently.
-They can’t spend the rest of their lives fearing men, or avoiding the customary ways we refer to God. ’Cause some of us have no such hangups, and God is our loving Dad.
+They can’t spend the rest of their lives fearing men, nor avoiding the customary ways we refer to God. ’Cause some of us have no such hangups, and God is our loving Dad.

 Where it goes wrong is when people refuse to heal.
 I’ve seen what goes on in their churches: Instead of recognizing God is an infinitely better Father than their earthly parents, they refuse to see God as any kind of father, and demand the right to invent their own analogies instead of accepting the one Jesus taught us.
 Deep down they’d like to neuter their own abusive fathers, but since they can’t do that, they’ll neuter God.
 Then claim they’re now healthy.
 They surely aren’t.